elyskrie21/robotics2/README.md

 ## Basic Website
-Built this website to present the project I did in robotics class.
+Used a template to build this website to present the project I did in robotics class.
+I could have written the site from scratch, but I had one night to make it.